lucasbellesi/Designing-an-API-with-LLMs/api deepseek.md

-# REST API for a ToDo List Application
+# REST API for ToDo List Application

 ## Overview

-This API will allow users to manage their pending tasks, including creating, reading, updating, and deleting tasks, as well as other typical functionalities of a ToDo application.
+This API provides a robust solution for managing tasks with clean architecture, comprehensive features, and production-ready implementation.

 ## Base Endpoints